davidwritesxyz/davidwritesxyz.github.io/content/notes/thewillpowerinstinct/index.md

 ### We have one brain but two minds:

-The version of us that acts on impulse and seeks immediate gratification
+The version of us that acts on impulse and seeks immediate gratification.

 The version of us that controls our impulses and delays gratification to protect our long-term goals.